Goals & Mechanics

 The first Research Ideation Forum took place on May 11, 2018.
 The primary areas of focus were data sciences; advanced materials; and the microbiome and human health.

-The second Research Ideation Forum is scheduled for November 16, 2018.
-The primary themes of focus are Planetary Stewardship; Energy & Catalytic Processes; and Computational Medicine and Synthetic Biology/Biomedical Devices.
+The second Research Ideation Forum took place November 16, 2018.
+The primary themes of focus were Planetary Stewardship; Energy & Catalytic Processes; and Computational Medicine and Synthetic Biology/Biomedical Devices.

-The VCRI's office and Research Deans will provide additional guidance and proof-of-concept support for developing large research proposals based on ideas discussed at the forum.
+The VCRI's office and Research Deans will provide additional guidance and proof-of-concept support for developing large research proposals based on ideas discussed at these forums.
 Learn more about the process for requesting support.